Kimcheolhui/SmartX-Mini/SmartX-Mini-2025 Collection/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10_Eng.md

 > If this error occurs, the OS is installed successfully, but the `hypriotos-init.yaml` and `network-config` files are not copied to the SD card.
 >
 > Try the following steps one by one to resolve the error:
 > 1. If the SD card is mounted at `/dev/sda`, manually copy `hypriotos-init.yaml` as `user-data` to `/dev/sda1` and also copy `network-config` to the same location.
-Then, eject the SD card from the NUC, insert it into the Pi, and power on the Pi.
-Verify that the network and hostname settings are correctly applied.
 Perform the following commands to do this:
 >     ```bash
 >     # Open terminal in NUC
 >     sudo mkdir /mnt/sdcard
 >     sudo mount /dev/sda1 /mnt/sdcard
 >     sudo cp hypriotos-init.yaml /mnt/sdcard/user-data
 >     sudo cp network-config /mnt/sdcard/network-config
 >     sudo umount /mnt/sdcard
 >     sudo eject /dev/sda
 >     # remove SD card from NUC
 >     ```
+>     Then, eject the SD card from the NUC, insert it into the Pi, and power on the Pi.
+Verify that the network and hostname settings are correctly applied, by following `2-2-1`. if configuration is not applied, then move to step 2.
-> 2. Run the `flash` command again to reinstall HypriotOS.
+> 2. Run the `flash -u hypriotos-init.yaml -F network-config -d <Your SD Card Directory> hypriotos-rpi-v1.12.3.img.zip` command again to reinstall HypriotOS.
+Sometimes temporary error can be occured.
-> 3. Delete all partitions on the SD card and try the `flash` again.
+> 3. Delete all partitions on the SD card and try the `flash -u hypriotos-init.yaml -F network-config -d <Your SD Card Directory> hypriotos-rpi-v1.12.3.img.zip` again.
 You can delete the partitions using the following commands:
 >     ``` bash
 >     sudo umount <sd_card_path>
 >     sudo fdisk <sd_card_path>
 >     d   # enter this repetitively unless every partitions are removed.
 >     w   # save changes
 >     ```
 >

 > [!note]